CamDavidsonPilon/lifelines/docs/Quickstart.rst

     conda install -c conda-forge lifelines

-Kaplan-Meier Nelson-Aalen, and parametric models
+Kaplan-Meier, Nelson-Aalen, and parametric models
 ---------------------------------------------------

 .. note:: For readers looking for an introduction to survival analysis, it's recommended to start at :ref:`Introduction to Survival Analysis`